svenssonjoel/lispBM/doc/displayref.md

 the display library is specifically designed to allow for using many colors simultaneously on screen, without needing to use full screen high-color buffers.
 This is done by delaying the choice of collor mapping in the `indexed2`, `indexed4` and `indexed16` images until they are presented on screen.

-images are rendered onto a display using the function `disp-render`. `disp-render` takes an image, a position (x,y) where to draw the image, and a colormapping that can be expressed as a list of colors
+images are rendered onto a display using the function `disp-render`. `disp-render` takes an image, a position (x,y) where to draw the image, and a colormapping that can be expressed as a list of colors. for example:

 <table>
 <tr>